-- 7. In the online written tests, the Proctorio software has to be used.
-Live proctoring using videoconferencing software is not allowed. - 8.
+- 7. In online written tests that are taken remotely, online surveillance via Teams or an online proctoring software has to be used (see EER art.
+4.1.5).
+Recording software is not allowed. - 8.
 A desk scan needs to be conducted at the start of an online written test.
 Without a desk scan, the test is declared invalid.
 The examiner needs to check the desk scan of at least five students. - 9.
 The Examiner has to offer a trial test to the students before the actual test, so that the student knows what to expect and to have the software running well before the real test. - 10.
-Online written tests have to be open book tests.
-Students should have access to the (digital) learning material during the test while the proctoring software Proctorio is running. - 11.
-Online written tests have to be designed in a way that ensures as much as possible that students work by themselves.
+Remotely proctored online written tests have to be open book tests.
+Students should have access to the (digital) learning material during the test while the online surveillance via Teams or online proctoring is running. - 11.
+Remotely proctored online written tests have to be designed in a way that ensures as much as possible that students work by themselves.
 This can be done with personalised tests.
 If all students receive the same questions, use should be made of the Canvas option to present questions in a randomized order.
 In case of multiple-choice questions, the possible answers should also be presented in a randomized order. - 12.
-As soon as possible after the online written test, but within two working days, the Examiner, together with another assessor, should do a quick oral check with randomly chosen students (10% of the student group approximately, with a minimum of 5 students, 5-10 minutes per student).
+As soon as possible after the test, but within two working days, the Examiner, together with another assessor, should do a quick oral check with randomly chosen students (10% of the student group approximately, with a minimum of 5 students, 5-10 minutes per student).
 The goal of this check is to get a first impression of the validity of the test results (e.g. by asking students to explain their answers).
 It should be made clear to students that the oral interviews are not used for adjusting the mark resulting from the written test.
 If a student does not show up for this oral check, a replacing student has to be randomly selected. - 13.
 Students who do not participate in the random oral check, without a valid reason, will not receive a mark, irrespective of their test result. - 14.
 Based on the quick oral check and the marking of the test, the Examiner can decide to investigate the validity of the test further.